The Path To Independence is:

 Academics & Campus Activities

-P2I students take UNR college classes with typical peers.
+P2I students take University college classes with typical peers.
 Classroom supports for students in this program are individualized based on need and come from a variety of resources.
 Students have an educational coach assisting them in class, if needed.
-In addition, students in the Developmental Disabilities Minor program have the opportunity to earn three credits in an independent study class as social mentors for Path to Independent students.
-Regular study sessions are offered for P2I students to get assistance with reading assignments and homework.
+In addition, students in the Developmental Disabilities Minor program have the opportunity to earn credits in an independent study class as academic supports or social mentors for Path to Independent students.
+Regular study sessions are offered for P2I students to get assistance with reading, assignments and homework.
 In preparation for living a full, productive life, students are encouraged to participate in campus activities such as clubs/organizations and sports activities.
 Mentors assist them to become active members of the university community.

 Through its collaboration with Vocational Rehabilitation (VR), P2I students create an Individual Plan for Employment (IPE).
 During the four semesters of the program, students prepare for integrated, competitive employment.
-P2I's job developer takes the lead in these activities:
+P2I's employment coordinator takes the lead in these activities:

-- Semester 1: Person-centered planning, job discussion and exploration
+- Semester 1: Pre-Employment Training (Pre-ETS) planning, job discussion and exploration

-- Semester 2: Work experience in a rotation of three unpaid internships on campus
+- Semester 2: Work experience in a rotation of three internships on campus

 - Semester 3: Paid/unpaid internship and/or a student job on campus in an area of interest to student